 Even though there is not an official swimming area at Watson Park, a number of people do swim in the river adjacent to Watson Park.
 Water quality samples are taken on a weekly basis beginning in June and continuing thru August of each year to ensure it is safe for swimming and results are sent to the NH Department of Environmental Services.

-E. coli levels less than 88 are completely clean and would be satisfactory for swimming at a public beach.
+E. coli levels less than 88 are clean and would be satisfactory for swimming at a public beach.

 88 to 126 is OK for healthy adults; 126 to 406 is poor and not recommended for swimming.
+Swimmers at this level should keep their heads out of the water to avoid the possibility of “swimmers ear” and “swimmers eye.”
+Gastrointestinal problems may be caused if you get water in your mouth.